explodinglabs/superstack.docs/docs/extensions.md

 ## 🔌 Loading an Extension

-To load a standard extension (like pgcrypto), create a migration file such as:
+To load extensions, create a migration file such as:

 ```sql title="postgres/migrations/01-extensions.sql"
 create extension pgcrypto;